ulosino/ulosino/docs/reference/ErrorCodes.md

-# ULOSINO Error Handling
+# Error Reference

 ## Integrated Application Errors (IAEs)

-To improve the reliability of the ULOSINO web app, we've bundled in some common errors in the form of Integrated Application Errors.
+ULOSINO handles common errors using Integrated Application Errors.
 Some of these are only shown in the browser console.

 | IAE                      | Description                                                                                                  |
 | ------------------------ | ------------------------------------------------------------------------------------------------------------ |